2701Himanshu/Drupal-Ionic/README.md

   ionic serve

 After running this command, the default browser is opened and output of the ionic application is shown on it.

+NOTE: Currently, this project is running in development mode.
+Therefore, it only be able to:
+- Create drupal article from ionic application
+- Retrieve articles form drupal api
+- Retrieve a perticular article information from drupal api